jhach/bump-paper/content/posts/2023/Frequently Asked Questions about the Match Quality Index (MQI)/index.md

 cover:
     image: masked.webp # image path/url
     alt: Masked pro wrestler posing in front of a performance dashboard # alt text
-    caption: The MQI is a comprehensive metric that combines match rating and match length to provide a holistic assessment of the quality of each bout. # display caption under cover
+    caption: The MQI combines match rating and match length to deliver a comprehensive view of each bout's quality. # display caption under cover
     relative: true # when using page bundles set this to true
     hidden: false # only hide on current single page